firebase/firebase-ios-sdk/Firebase/Auth/Docs/threading.md

 *   The calling code should already be in the auth global work queue.
 *   The callback, if any, is provided by our own code, so it expects to called in the auth global work queue as well.
-This is usually already the case, unless the method pass the callback to some other asychronous methods outside our library, in which case we need to manually make the callback called in the auth global work queue.
+This is usually already the case, unless the method pass the callback to some other asynchronous methods outside our library, in which case we need to manually make the callback called in the auth global work queue.